Intrapreneurship is much more than something you can just “implement” in your company, it’s an entire culture.

 Eight years later, Olson — now director of direct marketing and e-customer relationship marketing for DEG — heads a unit that employs more than 30 people and generates one of the company’s largest revenue streams.”

-Neil has taken this approach multiple times and not only retained top employees but seen considerable return on investment for the business.
+Neil has taken this approach multiple times and not only retained top employees but seen a considerable return on investment for the business.
 Employees can pursue passions while meeting the company’s own business needs.

 Weigh that up against potential risks; not only losing top talent but having them open up competing businesses.
 This approach tends to be a win/win.